 The cuckoldry of this tale is reminiscent of “The Miller’s Tale.”
 This particular form of cuckoldry highlights the age distinctions between January and May, leaving January vulnerable to betrayal.
 Perhaps the Miller, in telling this tale, is suggesting there are certain limits to marriage.
 The Merchant offers a qualified defense of marriage by highlighting the tension between a youthful Epicureanism (understood in the modern sense) and an elderly desire for companionship in marriage.
 The ironic nature of marriage is to make the commitment when young, despite the desire of some to pursue wanton base desires.
 Unlike the Wife of Bath, the Merchant is skeptical that one can be both hedonistic and fully committed in marriage.
 A hedonistic young man unnaturally leads to a blind and betrayed old man.
 January is a thoughtless leader who fails to follow proper advice from his friends.

-The origins of the “Merchant’s Tale” may be derived from Bocaccio or other medieval manuscripts, like the “Romance of the Rose,” and the One Thousand and One Nights.
+The origins of the “Merchant’s Tale” may have been derived from Bocaccio or another medieval manuscript like the “Romance of the Rose,” as well as the One Thousand and One Nights.